There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 Google is giving less weight to a link from the same site.

-And remember.
 If this score is going up, it means your content marketing and link-building efforts are working.

 Domain Authority